Health Care Payments Data (HPD)

 - Begin producing initial analytic reports from the database.

-- Complete rulemaking to establish final program regulations
+- Complete rulemaking to certify final claims data collection regulations.

 Contact